FANGS and BATS sell-off spooks world stocks

 U.S. crude dipped 0.66% to $64.49 a barrel.
 Brent crude fell to $67.84 per barrel.

 Metal markets saw copper prices start to nudge higher again.
-They were last at $10,470 a tonne having hit a record high $10,747.50 the previous session.
+They were last at $10,530 a tonne having hit a record high $10,747.50 the previous session.
 Iron ore had settled too after surging 7% on Monday.
+[MET/L]

 Our Standards: The Thomson Reuters Trust Principles.